-Templeton expects to graduate in December 2009: in his final contributions, he will focus on the problem of moving object segmentation while driving, using camera data collected from the above-mentioned data-gathering trip.
+Templeton graduated in December 2009: in his final contributions, he focused on the problem of moving object segmentation while driving, using camera data collected from the abovementioned data-gathering trip.
 Moving object detection and segmentation is important for both autonomous and assisted driving for two primary reasons: to estimate the trajectories and future positions of mobile obstacles, and to remove points on mobile obstacles from the map of the static portion of the scene (without which mobile obstacles become 3D walls as they move across the scene).
 Hence, the motion planning process becomes similar to that in a static environment (using the static scene map), with the addition of a list of mobile obstacles and their estimated trajectories and current positions.